NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The level of responsiveness is documented in the video below.

-This is a very fast recovery time, especially for memory foam.
+This is a slow recovery time, especially for memory foam.
 While hybrid or coil mattresses will typically be slightly faster, the difference is still fairly minor.

 Bounce Test